"Property Rights, Markets, and Freedom"

 This colloquium begins with an opening dinner on Monday evening and concludes with a closing dinner Friday evening.
 The daily schedule consists of two sessions each morning and two sessions each afternoon.
 The colloquium is a combination of lectures and Socratic style discussions of assigned readings of about 300 pages that address specific themes.
 Click here to view the preliminary agenda.

-- Upload your college trascript and a one-page essay detailing your reasons for wanting to attend this colloquium; your career plans; and how participation in the colloquium will advance your academic and career plans
+- Upload a one-page essay detailing your reasons for wanting to attend this colloquium; your career plans; and how participation in the colloquium will advance your academic and career plans.

-- Request two letters of recommendation to be submitted seperately by two professors
+- Request two letters of recommendation from your professors to be emailed in a pdf format to email@example.com

-Application are not considered complete until all items have been received.
-Applications must be completed by March 15, 2013.
+Applications are not considered complete until all items have been received.
+Applications must be completed by March 13, 2014.